Ortho-K, a Little Known Contact Lens Alternative for Athletes

 How Can You Obtain Ortho-K Lenses?

-An optometrist who focuses on myopia management, such as Dr. Dylan Reach and Dr. Emily LaSalle, can provide ortho-k lenses.
+An optometrist who focuses on myopia management, such as our doctors, can provide ortho-k lenses.
 At Acworth Family Eyecare, we examine the athlete’s eyes and create an exact topographic map of the cornea’s surface with the help of specialized equipment.
 The ortho-k contact lenses are then custom-designed to meet the individual’s requirements.

 Don’t let vision issues get in the way of achieving your best on the sports field.
-If glasses or contacts are getting in the way of your or your child’s athletic performance, contact Dr. Dylan Reach and Dr. Emily LaSalle at Acworth Family Eyecare to schedule an eye exam today.
+If glasses or contacts are getting in the way of your or your child’s athletic performance, contact our doctors at Acworth Family Eyecare to schedule an eye exam today.

 Acworth Family Eyecare serves patients from Acworth, Woodstock, Kennesaw, Cartersville, and throughout Georgia.